rileyjson/Cheetah-Sign/Documentation/User.md

 - Edit Documents for Signing
 - Send Documents to Clients
 - View the Status of Sent Documents
+- View the Audit Trail of Sent Documents

 ### Upload Documents